IImorII/InsuranceRestApi/readme.md

 ## GET
 * /clients: retrieve all clients.
 * /objects: retrieve all insurance objects.
-* /types: retrie all object types.
+* /types: retrieve all object types.
 * /options: retrieve all insurance options.
 * /policies: retrieve all policies.